 Fundamentally, it’s a digital framework used to store and work with data, that allows collaborative working for hundreds, and even thousands of people.
 In it’s basic form, it looks like a table, and is often used where one might use a spreadsheet.

 Information is very secure in LinkSpace - there’s a full audit history and nothing can be lost, so it allows many individuals to work on the same information with full confidence.
 The framework houses one set of live data that’s accessed from a web browser, so editable from anywhere.
-Some of our systems have data that is accessed by over 6,000 people securely.
+Some of our systems have data that is accessed by over 6,000 people, completely securely.

 In addition to organising and working with data, LinkSpace can also be used to guide people through complicated workflows- it can be designed with a system of drop-down options, tasks to complete, and alerts.
 This allows employees to complete the right tasks at the right time, and invite others in to complete particular parts or give permissions when necessary.
 This enables staff to keep within specific regulations and carry out all of the correct processes they need to.
 This is particularly important when employees need to keep within stringent legal guidelines, and LinkSpace is used to great effect in these situations.